Zikov-z/Area-79-Alpha/README.md

 ## Mechanics
  *Mechanics are a part of our game that differentiates us from other experiences, these are the mechanics:*
    - Roleplay as different Roles

       1 - Chaos Insurgency

       2 - Class-D

       3 - Janitoral Agency

       4 - Maintenance

       5 - Mobile Task Force

       6 - O5 Council

       7 - Researcher

       8 - SCP

       9 - Security Department

    - Gain XP and upgrade your Clearance

      1 - Clearance 0

      2 - Clearance 1

      3 - Clearance 2

      4 - Clearance 3

      5 - Clearance 4

      6 - Clearance 5
+   - Unlock more Roles!
+     Unlocking more roles permit you
+     being access to more teams!